 They provide respite care for children whose parents or caregivers are in crisis.
-Call them any time if you are a parent or caregiver and fear you will harm your child out of frustration, feel suicidal, have a runaway or acting-out child, or are in any situation that prevents you from keeping your child safe.
-This is a 24x7 help line.
+Call them anytime if you are a parent or caregiver and fear you will harm your child out of frustration, feel suicidal, have a runaway or acting-out child, or are in any situation that prevents you from keeping your child safe.
+This is a 24x7 helpline.
 You do NOT have to give your name.
-Provides crisis counseling and intervention, parenting support and information needed for parents to properly care for themselves and their children.
+They provide crisis counseling and intervention, parenting support, and information needed for parents to properly care for themselves and their children.

 English: 1-888-NYC-WELL (1-888-692-9355), Press 2

 NYC Well is New York City’s free, confidential support, crisis intervention, and information and referral service for anyone seeking help for mental health and/or substance misuse concerns, available 24 hours a day, 7 days a week, 365 days a year.
 NYC Well is staffed by trained professionals who can help you find the services that best meet your needs.
 Interpreters are available for 200+ languages.
 Stay on the line, and you will be connected with a counselor who can connect you to translator services.
 NYC Well Counselors are trained to accept calls from hearing impaired individuals using Video Relay Services.